MicroStrategy/rest-api-docs/docs/common-workflows/analytics/project-management/project-advanced-properties-management/update-project-advanced-property.md

 This workflow sample demonstrates how to update project's advanced property value

-You want to get update an advanced property of the `MicroStrategy Tutorial` Project object.
+You want to get update an advanced property of the `Strategy Tutorial` Project object.
 The object ID is `6851110C470AF40EB46B559D5098F309`.

 :::info